mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ## Project Steps

+## Hyperparameter Tuning
+Hyperparameter tuning in Amazon SageMaker is used to automatically optimize the hyperparameters of a machine learning model to achieve the best possible performance on a specific objective metric, such as accuracy, F1 score, or loss.
+Hyperparameters are configuration settings that control the training process, such as learning rate, batch size, and the number of layers in a neural network.
+The learning rate in our case ranged beteen 0.001 and 0.1, the batch size values are 32, 64, and 128.
+We were aiming to maximise accuracy.

 **Hyperparameter Tuning Steps:**<br>
 The notebook highlights hyperparameter tuning to optimize model performance by fine-tuning a pre-trained model in SageMaker.<br>
 **Hyperparameter Setup:** Defines a range of hyperparameters (lr, batch-size, epochs) using SageMaker’s ContinuousParameter, CategoricalParameter, and IntegerParameter.<br>